-The plans and documents required are set out in the following pages, together with a link to further information on what needs to be submitted.
+The plans and documents required are set out in the following pages.

 Ensure that the plans and documents submitted with the application are correct and up-to-date.

 Failure to submit the required documents will result in delays to the validation and determination process.